pampamimi/botmimimi/README.md

     ```
 3. Change `YOUR_DISCORD_APPLICATION_TOKEN` in `.env.example` to your Discord Application Token.
 4. Change `OWNER_ID` in `.env.example` to your Discord User ID.
-5. Remove `.example` from the file extension, leaving you with `.env`.
+5. Remove `.example` from the file extension, leaving you with `.env` only.
 6. Fill in the `bot_config.json` file within the `json` folder.
 7. Install the required dependencies by running the following command within the bot folder:
     ```